 - Check if your TETANUS, DIPHTHERIA, POLIO and HEPATITIS A+B vaccination are up- dated.
 Some doctors here advise to do a preventive vaccine against fuzz (bird-flu).

-- DIARRHOEA is a frequent travel problem.
+- DIARRHEA is a frequent travel problem.
 Even when traveling in good conditions it is not always possible to avoid it.
 Ask advice about the correct medication to take from your pharmacy.

 * Not compulsory if arriving from Europe, North America, Oceania and Asia